Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Results

 \subsection{Dependency on the Margin Parameter}

 We also tried different values of $\alpha$ to find the best fit.
 Results for different values of $\alpha$ for the \textit{MNIST} dataset are depicted in the \autoref{fig:margin_tuning}.

 As seen, for greater $\alpha$'s, embeddings after generation become more distant from the original ones, but the image distortion is much more considerable.
-For instance, for $\alpha=0.8$, embeddings of digit \begin{augiefamily}1\end{augiefamily} become entirely different from the original ones, and thus this value should not be used for training. $\alpha=0.4$ shows a slight shift of embeddings location after generation, but they still remain relatively close.
+For instance, for $\alpha=0.8$, embeddings of digit \textsf{1} become entirely different from the original ones, and thus this value should not be used for training. $\alpha=0.4$ shows a slight shift of embedding location after generation, but they still remain relatively close.
 In turn, $\alpha=0$ and $\alpha=0.1$ keep embeddings almost unchanged.
-In our experiments, $\alpha=0.2$ gave us the best results, providing a sufficient trade-off between embedding and image distances.
+In our experiments, empirically, $\alpha=0.2$ provided a sufficient trade-off between embedding and image distances: ``real-gen'' distances remained relatively large (approximately $0.8$ on average).
+At the same time, the recognition accuracy has not dropped -- see next section for details.

+Thus, through extensive empirical evaluations, we found that setting $\alpha=0.2$ provided the best balance between the discriminability of the generated templates (as measured by the EER) and the level of distortion introduced (as assessed by the visual quality of the transformed images).
+Lower values of $\alpha$ led to insufficient distortion and potential security vulnerabilities, while higher values resulted in excessive distortion that compromised the recognition accuracy.
+The choice of $\alpha=0.2$ struck an optimal trade-off between these competing objectives, yielding a system with strong security properties and minimal impact on the authentication performance.